 It also has little to no dust, so not much rinsing is needed.

 I first used it years back when I was just starting out.

-My tank had a huge outbreak of algae which was taken care of fairly easy, but the more important thing is it never came back.
+My tank had a huge outbreak of algae which was taken care of fairly easily, but the more important thing is it never came back.

 My experience with this Phosphate remover has been that it definitely does the job.

 One con to mention is that you will need to use finer pads or sponges for blocking it because the D-D Rowahos Phosphate Remover has a rather small grain size.

 Aside from that, make sure to rinse super well before use.

 It’s a solid choice for keeping all types of algae at bay and that’s not just my opinion.